marioemmanuel/u64/README.md

 u64 is a key value database library with the following characteristics:

 - Written in strict ANSI C89 (highly portable).
-- No dependecies on external libraries.
+- No dependencies on external libraries.
 - Single threaded (intended to be embeddable with another processes).
 - Simple and lightweight.
 - Fast and performant through sorted storage of database items.
 - Keys are unsigned long 64 bits.
 - Values are arbitrary length of bytes.
-- Commands and outputs via stdin and stdout (intended to be used as embbeded database in systems).
+- Commands and outputs via stdin and stdout (intended to be used as embedded database in systems).
 - Front end for testing available.
 - Four CRUD operations implemented as main commands: Create/Read/Update/Delete.